garywahyudi/garywahyudi/README.md

 # Gary Wahyudi--@garywahyudi
-:wave: Hi, I am an undergraduate student of [President University](https://president.ac.id/) currently majoring in Information Technology with a focus on Website and Python related programming, which includes Responsive web designs, to making automation projects on my free time.
+:wave: Hi, I am an undergraduate student of [President University](https://president.ac.id/) currently majoring in Information Technology with a focus on Website and Python and Networking related stuff, which includes Responsive web designs, and other projects that might be useful or improve my very own learning progress.

 Here my github page serves a purpose of a portfolio to the personal projects I am going to make and also a place to store some of my GNU/Linux config files that
-I have made during my free time, if any of it serves benefit for you please do so and use it.
+I have made during my free time, if any of it serves benefit for you, please do so and use it.

 ### 💬 Get in touch
 - Linkedin: https://www.linkedin.com/in/gary-wahyudi-b9491a206/